grebmann1/cta-cheat-sheet/Documentation/Core/FieldAudit.md

 [Table of contents](../Documentation.md)
 # Field Audit

-Field Audit is a standard functionallity that allow the administrator to set up to `20 fields to be tracked per objects` in Salesforce.
+Field Audit is a standard functionallity that allow the administrator to set up to `20 fields per objects to be tracked` in Salesforce.

 **Important:** Field history tracking data and Field Audit Trail data don’t count against your data storage limits.